expectedparrot/edsl/docs/starter_tutorial.rst

 Starter Tutorial
 ================
 This tutorial will guide you through the initial steps required to run your first project using EDSL.
-If you encounter any issues or have questions, feel free to reach out via email at info@expectedparrot.com or join the discussion in our Discord channel: https://discord.com/invite/mxAYkjfy9m.
+If you encounter any issues or have questions, feel free to reach out via email at info@expectedparrot.com or join the discussion in our `Discord channel <https://discord.com/invite/mxAYkjfy9m>`_.

-.. raw:: html

-    You can also view the contents of this tutorial in an <a href="https://deepnote.com/workspace/expected-parrot-c2fa2435-01e3-451d-ba12-9c36b3b87ad9/project/Expected-Parrot-examples-b457490b-fc5d-45e1-82a5-a66e1738a4b9/notebook/Tutorial%20-%20Starter%20Tutorial-e080f5883d764931960d3920782baf34" target="_blank">interactive notebook</a>.
+You can also view the contents of this tutorial in an `interactive notebook <https://deepnote.com/workspace/expected-parrot-c2fa2435-01e3-451d-ba12-9c36b3b87ad9/project/Expected-Parrot-examples-b457490b-fc5d-45e1-82a5-a66e1738a4b9/notebook/Tutorial%20-%20Starter%20Tutorial-e080f5883d764931960d3920782baf34>`_.

 Part 1: Using API Keys for LLMs
 -------------------------------
 Large language models (LLMs) are at the heart of AI-powered research.
 EDSL allows you to easily conduct research with popular LLMs, including OpenAI's GPTs, Google's Gemini, Anthropic's Claude, Llama 2 and others.
 To interact with these models with EDSL, you'll need to authenticate using API keys provided by the LLM services.

-*Securing Your API Keys*

 There are two recommended methods to securely provide your API keys to EDSL: